Last Updated on June 30, 2020 by Superwatches

 Who Will Use the Suunto 7?

 If you’ve ever considered buying an Apple Watch then the Suunto 7 may be the perfect alternative.
 Especially if you want fitness and activity tracking insights.
+In terms of features it has got many of the apple watch features and includes a microphone but no speaker.
+If you want to listen to music you could use either bluetooth or your phone to connect to music stored on your watch.

 Is the Suunto 7 a High-Performance Watch?